Nohan550/brand-shop-client/README.md

 #  [Live Link ](https://brand-shop-51e11.web.app)
+---

 ## **Project Features**
-#  This is a fullStack website
+### 1.This is a fullStack shopping website
-#  user can login,logout,toggle between theme
-#  he/she can add product,update,product
+### 2.Technologies used React JS,Firebase,MondoDB,CSS,Tailwind,Express JS,
-#  can add product to cart and delete also
+### 3.A user can add product ,can get product according to category,add item to cart and also delete.
-# protected routes included
+### 4.Logged is user can access private routes
+### 5.Theme toggle enabled for users.